By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.3.2.
 Creation of new Custom Comparator

-in the CustomSorter object, which stores the necessary fields
+The fields are stored in the FoodComparator in the CustomSorter object, which stores the necessary fields

 as a list.

-The current implementation for creating a new CustomSorter
+The current implementation for creating a new CustomSorter is done by overwriting the existing CustomSorter, with a new

-with the desired fields.
+CustomSorter with the desired fields.

 The command is read as a text string from the command box in the UI and then is executed by calling MainWindow#executeCommand(), which passes this string (named commandText) to the Logic component by calling Logic#execute(Model model).